Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Introduction

-In Werner's theory of quantum harmonic analysis \cite{Werner}, localization operators are the simplest case of function-operator convolution, namely the convolution between a function \(F\) and a pure state \(g\otimes g\).
+Localization operators also play an important role in quantum harmonic analysis (QHA), a field of study inspired by Werner's work~\cite{Werner}.
+In QHA, localization operators are the simplest case of function-operator convolution, namely the convolution between a function \(F\) and a rank-one operator (or pure state) \(g\otimes g\).
 More concretely, we have where \(\star\) denotes function-operator convolution.
 A natural generalization of the eigenvalue problem for localization operators is thus to investigate the eigenvalue problem for general function-operator convolutions, which are called mixed-state localization operators \cite{bible2} and denoted by \(F\star S\) for some operator \(S\).
-While special cases of this problem, such as the pure-state case and the case of the Grossmann-Royer operator, \(2^d P\), have been studied for a long time \cite{Daubechies,flandrin,LiebOstrover,RamTop2}, the general question was first posed in \cite{bible2}.
+While the localization problem for mixed-state localization operators was first studied in \cite{bible2}, several special cases of this problem have seen thorough study.
+In addition to the classical localization problem for the STFT mentioned above, the localization problem for the Wigner distribution: (see Section~\ref{ssec:WignerWeyl} for the definition of the Wigner distribution) has an equally long history, see for instance~\cite{flandrin,LiebOstrover,Lerner,RamTop2}.
+In QHA, this problem corresponds to the mixed-state localization operator \(F\star 2^dP\).
 We contribute to the general theory by introducing a quantum version of double orthogonality, which characterizes the eigenfunctions of a mixed-state localization operator, just like in the pure-state case.
-While there is no full characterization of compact mixed-state localization operators, we make use of two sufficient conditions for compactness: Fernández-Galbis' criterion in the trace class case, and the Tauberian theorem for operators in the non-trace class case \cite{bible3}.
+While there is no full characterization of compact mixed-state localization operators, we make use of two sufficient conditions for compactness: Fernández-Galbis' criterion in the trace class case, and the Tauberian theorem for operators in the non-trace class case \cite{FG,bible3}.
 Furthermore, we establish a Daubechies-type theorem for certain mixed-state localization operators, namely the ones where the function is polyradial, and the operator has polyradial Fourier-Wigner transform.
-The condition on the operator is the natural extension of the pure state condition of the analysis window being a Gaussian or a Hermite function.
-We believe our extension of Daubechies' theorem to be of relevance outside of quantum harmonic analysis, and this is illustrated by an application to a problem in time-frequency analysis.
+The condition on the operator is the natural extension of the pure state condition of the analysis window being a Gaussian or a Hermite function, and also captures previous work on the Weyl transform~\cite{LiebOstrover,RamTop2}.
+We believe our extension of Daubechies' theorem to be of relevance outside of quantum harmonic analysis, and this is illustrated by applications to problems in time-frequency analysis.
+We first solve a variant of a problem of Lerner about the spectrum of the Weyl transform of rotationally invariant domains~\cite{Lerner}, which is closely related to the Wigner localization problem~\eqref{WignerProblem}.
+We then provide an explicit solution for the localization problem for Gaussian Cohen's classes, providing new examples of quadratic time-frequency distributions whose localization problems are solved by the Hermite functions.
 Lastly, we connect our results on mixed-state localization operators to Toeplitz operators in quantum Gabor spaces, recently introduced in \cite{OpSTFT}.